sjp/FsNotify/README.md

 ### `EnhancedChannelFileSystemWatcher`

 The `EnhancedChannelFileSystemWatcher` can be created with both a channel, and options which define the file watching behaviour.
 It behaves identically to the `ChannelFileSystemWatcher`, except that when specific `NotifyFilters` values are provided, it also publishes which value in the filter triggered a given change.
-For example, when the `NotifyFilters.Size` value is provide, it emits when the size has changed *and* informs that the size via a change reason.
+For example, when the `NotifyFilters.Size` value is provide, it emits when the size has changed *and* informs that the size changing was the reason for the file notification event.

 There are two key methods that are exposed: